 This article was published in Australian Dictionary of Biography, Volume 3, (MUP), 1969

 Robert Travers Atkin (1841-1872), journalist and parliamentarian, was born on 29 November 1841 in County Cork, Ireland, the fourth and last son of William Francis Atkin and his wife Alice Hungerford, née Stewart.
 After his father died the family moved to France where Robert was educated.
 He went to England and held a commission in the Shropshire militia.
-In 1863 in London he married Mary Elizabeth Ruck; they had four sons, the eldest of whom, James Richard (1867-1944), became Baron Atkin and a judge in the King's Bench.
+On 7 July 1864 at the parish church of St Mark's, Notting Hill, Middlesex, he married Mary Elizabeth Ruck; they had four sons, the eldest of whom, James Richard (1867-1944), became Baron Atkin and a judge in the King's Bench.

 In 1864 Atkin went to Queensland where he spent eighteen months in the central part of the colony.
 In a fall from a horse he damaged his chest, which continued to affect his health.
 In Brisbane he became editor of the Guardian but resigned because of disagreement with its policy.
 When it was taken over by the Courier, Atkin in partnership with W. C. Belbridge immediately started the Queensland Express in August 1868.
 Although brilliantly written and very informative about current political intrigues, it was unable to compete with the Brisbane Courier and was closed in March 1871.
 Not discouraged, Atkin with two other journalists, W. O'Carroll and W. W. Rutledge, established in the same building and with the same press the Colonist which he conducted, despite failing health, until a few days before his death.